 - If a therapist does a counseling session, they expect a payment for the session.

-Certainly, lawyers should bill their clients in fair manner.
-It is true as well that lawyers should put together fee agreements that clearly explain to the client what they are being billed for, the rates and the terms of the representation.
+Certainly, lawyers should fairly bill their clients.
+It is true as well that lawyers should put together fee agreements that clearly explain to the client what they are being billed for, the rates, and the terms of the representation.

-It is also true that once engaged, a lawyers and law firms should take great pride in the work that they do.
-The work they perform should be competent, communicative and diligent.
-They should also be zealous advocates for their client.
+It is also true that once engaged, lawyers and law firms should take great pride in the work that they do.
+The work they perform should be competent, communicative, and diligent.
+They should also be zealous advocates for their clients.

 However, guilt on the part of some lawyers and law firms can result in many lawyers and law firms not doing well.
 It can result in lawyers spending lots of time on cases in which they are not getting paid.
 It can result in accounts receivables getting out of hand.

 In some instances, it can result in a lawyer or law firm struggling financially.
 It can result in a lawyer never being able to retire.
 But, in other instances, it might result in a lawyer or law firm not being able to meet their financial obligations at all.
-It can result in lawyer and law firms not being able to pay their bills or keep their doors open.
-It can also result in law suits or liens related to unpaid debts.
+It can result in lawyers and law firms not being able to pay their bills or keep their doors open.
+It can also result in lawsuits or liens related to unpaid debts.

 At the end of the day, lawyers and law firms need to bill their clients fairly.
 They also need to provide zealous representation to their clients.
 But lawyers and law firms should not feel guilty for billing their clients for the work that they perform.
 Lawyers and their personnel do need to be compensated for the professional services they provide.

 Thus, it is vital to set up a system in a law firm where your firm is paid for the work they perform.
 Exactly how you do this can vary based on the area of law in which you firm practices and your jurisdiction.
 It might mean getting deposits and asking that your client maintain the deposit while the case is taking place.